Ideas and resources to help parents support reading

 Close Link

 ReadM is a reading app that uses artificial intelligence (AI) to support and encourage practicing reading skills.
-Use the contact form to request a teacher's account or sign in to view as a student.
+Sign in to view as a student since the teacher account only has a 30 day free trial.
 Student accounts include a dashboard that shares the number of coins won by reading, reading speed, number of books completed, and time spent reading.
 Students select books from the library that offers three different reading levels.
 Click on each word to hear the pronunciation, or use the microphone to read a sentence at a time and receive feedback on accuracy.
-Teacher accounts provide instant feedback on students' performance and reading progress.
-Use your teacher account to assign groups by reading level and grade, use your voice to record content for students, and create and add books using AI tools.
+Teacher accounts provide instant feedback on students' performance and reading progress, however after 30 days the teacher account is no longer free.
+If you decide to try the 30 day free teacher account, initially use it to assign groups by reading level and grade, use your voice to record content for students, and create and add books using AI tools.

 In the Classroom